SavSanta/numbreaker/README.md

 Alternatively, once can install as a right-click pop-up in your Cobalt Strike default.cna.
 Reference the [manual](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics_aggressor-scripts/as_cobalt-strike.htm) for more info.

-### Caveats

-The radial option for berval is currently NOT IMPLEMENTED.
-It's a placeholder until one day I drum up one more alphanumerical option that can be converted clientside for operators.

 ## Screenshots

 ![NTDATE EX](screenshots/sshot-ntdate.png)